honojs/website/getting-started/cloudflare-workers.md

 For testing, we recommend using `jest-environment-miniflare`.
 Refer to [examples](https://github.com/honojs/examples) for setting it up.

-If there is the application below:
+If there is the application below.

 ```ts
 import { Hono } from 'hono'